shrthnd/advanced-bootstrap-blocks-v2/README.md

 ## Requirements

-Advanced Bootstrap Blocks relies on `wp-scripts` under the hood and requires `node` and `npm` to build from source.
+Advanced Bootstrap Blocks runs `@wordpress/scripts` under the hood (with Webpack + Babel + Jest + ESLint + Prettier) and requires `node` and `npm` to build from source.
 Docker is recommended for local development and testing.

 ## Plugin Development